isabelc/quick-business-website/readme.txt

 5. Contact page showing contact form and business info

 == Changelog ==

+= 1.4.1 =
+* Fix: pending reviews showed up in some rare cases.
+* New: added option to enable sort order for Services with backwards compatibility for those without it.
+* New: Backend Branding let's you upload your own logo
+* New: Font Awesome retina-ready icons for social buttons, with option to use old icons instead.
+* New: menu dashicons for services, staff, announcements.
+* New: .pot file for localization.
+* Tweak: better style for Reviews form input fields.
+* Tweak: enqueue the widget stylesheets only when widget is being used on a page.
+* Tweak: removed generator tag from head for less markup.
+* Tweak: added width and height to wp-login page text logo.
+* Tweak: darker color for options fonts.
+* Maintenance: fixed alignment for checkboxes in theme options.
+* Maintenance: updated plugin URI.

 = 1.4 =
 * New: added services categories taxonomy.